Natural Cleaning Solutions:

 10 Things You Probably Want To Know About Force of Nature

 Force of Nature is a pretty different type of product – as in “Whoa!
 You can turn salt, water & vinegar into WHAAAAT???”
 And knowing that you probably aren’t exactly sitting around with a lot of extra time to do research, we’ve compiled our customer FAQs to make it super easy for you to find answers to your burning questions.
 So here we go:

 1. Can I use Force of Nature on stone surfaces, even though it has vinegar?

 Yes it’s safe to use Force of Nature on sealed stone.
 The reason is that Force of Nature changes the chemical composition of the salt, water & vinegar into a cleaner that is safe to use on sealed stone surfaces.

 2. How is Force of Nature different than just making my own cleaner with vinegar?

 Vinegar is great but has a few limitations.
-You shouldn’t use it on stone surfaces like granite, marble & quartz, and it requires rinsing because it can corrode surfaces like seals, gaskets & unsealed grout.
+You shouldn’t use vinegar on stone surfaces like granite, marble & quartz, and vinegar requires rinsing because it can corrode surfaces like seals, gaskets & unsealed grout.
 Force of Nature overcomes these limitations.
 It’s just as effective as conventional cleaners & bleach, yet safe on the surfaces vinegar isn’t.
 Here is some more info about how Force of Nature differs from cleaning with vinegar.